La-Lojban/lojban.pw/data/pages/ru/texts/forest-nymph.md

             exclaimed incredulously, looking at me disdainfully.
 Her lips curled with malice. «From the cities, aren&#039;t you?
 You are one of those people who drove us out of the forests?
 Well then!
 You&#039;ve fallen into my hands...
-I will take revenge on behalf of all of us.
+I will take revenge on you for all of us.
             Speak!
 Why did you take away our shepherds, why did you divert the forest rivers into canals, why did you cut down our forests, why do you deafen our mountains with the screams of railways, why did you